 -

-Color negative (C-41): Frontier tends to look punchier with richer blacks, cooler/blue cyan shadows, and slightly golden skin tones.
-Noritsu is more neutral/“light and airy,” with excellent highlight retention and softer contrast.
+Color negative (C-41): Frontier tends to look punchier with richer blacks, cooler cyan shadows, and slightly golden skin tones.
+Noritsu is more neutral or "light and airy," with excellent highlight retention and softer contrast.
 Operator style can make either look neutral.

 -